songyanghan/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a final-year Ph.D. student in computer science and engineering working on artificial intelligence supervised by Prof. [Fei Miao](http://feimiao.org) at the University of Connecticut.
+I am currently a final-year Ph.D. candidate in computer science and engineering working on artificial intelligence supervised by Prof. [Fei Miao](http://feimiao.org) at the University of Connecticut.
 I was working on game theoretic energy management approaches in [Dynamic Systems Control Lab](https://sites.ji.sjtu.edu.cn/dsc/) at the University of Michigan-Shanghai Jiao Tong University Joint Institute supervised by Prof. [Chengbin Ma](https://sites.ji.sjtu.edu.cn/dsc/professor/).

 My current research interests include robust and scalable multi-agent reinforcement learning, artificial intelligence, deep learning, autonomous driving, computer vision, and game theory.

 ## News
-* [2023/2] Our paper "Shared Information-Based Safe And Efficient Behavior Planning For Connected Autonomous Vehicles" has been selected as the Best Paper Award for the [DCAA workshop](https://ncsu-dk-lab.github.io/workshops/dcaa@2023/) at AAAI 2023, Washington, DC.
+* [2023/2] Our paper "Shared Information-Based Safe And Efficient Behavior Planning For Connected Autonomous Vehicles" has been selected as the **Best Paper Award** for the [DCAA workshop](https://ncsu-dk-lab.github.io/workshops/dcaa@2023/) at AAAI 2023, Washington, DC.
 * [2023/1] Our paper "What is the Solution for State-Adversarial Multi-Agent Reinforcement Learning?" is available on [arxiv](https://arxiv.org/abs/2212.02705), [website](https://songyanghan.github.io/what_is_solution/).
 * [2023/1] Our paper "Uncertainty Quantification of Collaborative Detection for Self-Driving" is accepted by the 2023 IEEE International Conference on Robotics and Automation (ICRA), available on [arxiv](https://arxiv.org/abs/2209.08162), [website](https://coperception.github.io/double-m-quantification/).
 * [2023/1] Our paper "Spatial-Temporal-Aware Safe Multi-Agent Reinforcement Learning of Connected Autonomous Vehicles in Challenging Scenarios" is accepted by the 2023 IEEE International Conference on Robotics and Automation (ICRA), available on [arxiv](https://arxiv.org/abs/2210.02300).